markets/flip-on-fail/README.md

 // Disable error flipping
 flip.disable()

-// Will throw: This is an error! (without prefix) throw new Error('This is an error!')
+// Will throw: This is an error! throw new Error('This is an error!')

 // Re-enable error flipping